manzanoa/CMSC312/README.md

-Process:  meant to simulate a process, the program will create processes to run through the loops until they are terminated.
+Process:  meant to simulate a process, the program will create processes to run through the loops until they are terminated.\n
-       -public List<PStep> Steps: the list of instructions the process has to complete -public string State: the state of the process -public bool inCS: a boolean that determines if the process is currently under critical section -public int location: acts as a pointer to see what the next instruction is -public int id: the process id
+       \t-public List<PStep> Steps: the list of instructions the process has to complete -public string State: the state of the process -public bool inCS: a boolean that determines if the process is currently under critical section -public int location: acts as a pointer to see what the next instruction is -public int id: the process id
        -public int totalLoops: the total number of loops this process has to run
        -Methods:
           -Public Process MakeP(String filename, int x): Makes the individual process based on the file from filename and assigns an id to the process (x).